metavoiceio/metavoice-src/README.md

 3. Use it via [Hugging Face](https://huggingface.co/metavoiceio)

 ### Dirty faster inference (~2-3x faster)
+Should be used only when synthesizing multiple utterances OR in server mode.
+There is high startup cost of 20-50 seconds due to torch.compile's of the model.

 0. Upgrade to pytorch 2.2.0: `pip install --upgrade torch torchvision torchaudio`
 1. Place voice reference samples in `fam/llm/assets` folder.